Aleks108-heaven/Thinking-Tester-Contact-List/README.md

 # Thinking Tester Contact List - Automated Test Suite

+This project was developed with assistance from Claude using the Manual_QA_LLM_MCP.
+The Manual_QA_LLM_MCP itself was also created with Claude.
+GitHub Copilot in Visual Studio Code was used to assist with code generation and editing.

 A comprehensive Playwright-based automated test suite for the Thinking Tester Contact List practice application.
 This suite includes UI tests and API tests following ISTQB-aligned test design principles.

 ## Project Structure